lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 dependencies.
 This is actually the case for most ESLint configuration packages as they usually depend on ESLint plugins, or even other configuration packages.

-Once the configuration package is installed, let's use it in our
+Once the package is installed, let's use it in our configuration:
-configuration:

 ```yaml
 extends: